 Generally, graduate courses may not be repeated for credit; however, selected courses may be repeated.
 These courses are designed and typically subjected to a maximum number of credit hours, exceptions include courses numbered 6971, 7979, and 7980.
 No more than five credits each of 6910 (Supervised Research) and 6940 (Supervised Teaching) may be taken by a graduate student at the University of Florida.
-Course numbers 6971 (Masters Research), 7979 (Advanced Research), and 7980 (Doctoral Research) cannot count towards the Masters Non-Thesis degree.
+Course numbers 6971 (Masters Research), 7979 (Advanced Research), and 7980 (Doctoral Research) cannot count towards the Master's Non-Thesis degree.

-It is crucial that BME students have an overall comprehensive understanding of the curriculum and be able to master it well.
-If a student lacks instruction in a particular area, the Associate Chair, Supervisor, or Graduate Advisor may suggest course(s) to enhance this student(s) education to the benefit of that student and his/her matriculation and experience through the Graduate Program in BME.
+It is crucial that BME students have an overall comprehensive understanding of the curriculum.
+If a student lacks instruction in a particular area, the Associate Chair, Graduate Program Coordinator, Supervisor, or Graduate Advisor may suggest course(s) to enhance this student(s) education to the benefit of that student and his/her matriculation and experience through the graduate program in BME.
 For these select cases, an undergraduate course (at least 3000+) may be credited towards the graduate degree.
 This course, however, must be approved, via petition, prior to enrollment.
 If a student elects to enroll in an undergraduate course without approval, they may be fee liable for the course and it will not count towards their degree.
-Grades earned for these courses (up to 6 credits), however, will automatically count towards the student's overall GPA, per UF Graduate School rules.
+Grades earned for undergraduate courses (up to the first 6 credits) will automatically count towards the student's overall GPA, regardless of whether it counts towards their degree or not, per UF Graduate School rules.

-1.8.1.
-Professional Work
+1.8.1 Professional Work